 Bullying affects everyone, not just the bullies and the victims.
-It also affects those other children who watch (bystanders), and less aggressive students can be drawn in by group pressure.
+It also affects those other children who watch, and less aggressive students can be drawn in by group pressure.
 Bullying is not an inevitable part of school life or a necessary part of growing up.
 It is clear that certain jokes, insults, threatening behaviour, written abuse and violence are to be found in our society.
-Bullying can have long-lasting impacts on mental health and no one person or group, whether staff or student, should have to accept this type of behaviour.
+No one person or group, whether staff or student, should have to accept this type of behaviour.
 Only when all issues of bullying are addressed, will a child be best able to benefit from the opportunities available at the school.
-Indeed, a safe environment where a preventative approach to bullying is taken, will ensure that all students can fulfil their true potential.

 The Trust is completely opposed to bullying and will not tolerate it.
 Bullying is entirely contrary to the values and principles we work and live by.
 All members of the school community have a right to work in a secure and caring environment.
 They also have a responsibility to contribute, in whatever way they can, to the protection and maintenance of such an environment.
 As such, everyone has a responsibility for safeguarding and promoting the well-being of all students and all staff have a duty of care to ensure our students are protected from harm, and this includes bullying.
-No incident at Toot Hill School will be left unchallenged and we will respond to incidents swiftly via our rigorous systems.
+Principles We will: